hyperlane-xyz/v2-docs/deploy/deploy-hyperlane.md

 To begin, visit the [Kurtosis Cloud website](https://cloud.kurtosis.com/) (direct link: https://cloud.kurtosis.com/) and sign in with Google.

 If this is the first time you're using Kurtosis Cloud, Kurtosis will automatically begin provisioning a remote cloud instance for your validator and relayer (see screenshot below).
-This should take no longer than 3 minutes.
+Provisioning should take only a few minutes.

 <figure><img src="../.gitbook/assets/kurtosis-get-excited.png" alt=""><figcaption><p>Kurtosis will provision a brand new instance for you if this is your first time using Kurtosis.</p></figcaption></figure>